 Building Better Kiwis through Basketball

-Basketball is New Zealand's fastest growing sport, and is predicted to be New Zealand's number one sport by participation by 2021.
-The Basketball Development Trust has had a large role in this growth, with its programmes having reached over 100,000 young people over the past 16 years.
+Basketball is one of New Zealand's fastest growing sports, and is New Zealand's number one sport by participation.
+The Basketball Development Trust has had a large role in this growth, with its programmes having reached over 120,000 young people since its inception in 2005.

 What We Do